a-bashtannik/trans-tools/README.md

+> [!CAUTION]
+> USE AT YOUR OWN RISK.
+These tools are NOT production-ready and are intended solely for personal book translation purposes.
+They are experimental, unstable, and may cause failures, data loss, or unpredictable results.
+I provide NO GUARANTEE of their stability, reliability, or functionality.
+By using these tools, you accept full responsibility for any damages, errors, or consequences that may arise, including but not limited to system crashes, corrupted files, or complete loss of data.
+Proceed with extreme caution, as no support or liability will be provided under any circumstances.

 # PDF Processing Toolkit

 A Python toolkit for converting PDFs to translated content with OCR support, cleaning, and proofreading.
 Designed for processing documents like memoirs, books, or academic papers that need accurate translation.